“Be curious, always! For knowledge will not acquire you; you must acquire it.”

 Stacked up graves in Postman's park

 St Bartholomew's gatehouse that leads to the oldest parish church in London - St Bartholomew-the-Great - was built in the sixteenth century and is where Queen Mary ate chicken and drank red wine while watching Protestant martyrs burn at the stake.
-It was only when a first World War German Zeppelin bomb in 1916 fell nearby that the tiles to this arch fell off to reveal this Elizabethan half timber fronted house built in 1597.
+The actual spot where they suffered (found in 1849) was in the roadway, a little left of the front of the gateway,

 Front and rear view of the Elizabethan gate house